Home

 In the late '80s, singer Lee Dorrian left noiseniks Napalm Death to pursue a more Sabbath-orientated direction.
 It has to be said that in this he's been a roaring success; Cathedral are more Sabbath than Sabbath.
 The same grinding, downtuned guitars, riff-based epics, silly titles and even sillier lyrics, not to mention some outrageously Iommi-like lead work from Garry Jennings.
 In fact, Tony Iommi was so impressed by their near-pastiche that he even guested on Utopian Blaster from The Carnival Bizarre.

 Cathedral's Mellotron use is certainly rather uneven; of Carnival Bizarre's three relevant tracks, it's inaudible on one, barely used on another and swamped on the third.
-Purple Wonderland, from '96's Hopkins EP is a real oddity; starting with almost 'disco' drumming (sometimes Cathedral take their '70s fixation just a little too far...), it mutates into an almost-ballad, with loads of 'Tron strings.
+Purple Wonderland, from '96's Hopkins EP is a real oddity; starting with almost 'disco' drumming (sometimes Cathedral take their '70s fixation just a little too far...), it mutates into an almost-ballad, with loads of Mellotron strings.
 Mind you, the following track has a brass and organ-led funk feel, so I take it all back about Wonderland...
-Supernatural Birth Machine's opening track has some excellent strings, and the sort-of title track Birth Machine 2000 manages a quick burst in the middle, but neither track comes anywhere near their epic of a couple of years earlier.
+Supernatural Birth Machine's opening track has some excellent strings and the sort-of title track Birth Machine 2000 manages a quick burst in the middle, but neither track comes anywhere near their epic of a couple of years earlier.

-1998's Caravan Beyond Redemption was their last 'Tron album for over a decade, coming after a period of turmoil for the band.
+1998's Caravan Beyond Redemption was their last Mellotron album for over a decade, coming after a period of turmoil for the band.
 It's possibly their most cohesive album yet, inserting their Sabbathesque riffs into a more groove-orientated setting, although (presumably due to the gap between releases), it's a little overlong.
-Jennings adds 'Tron strings to opener Voodoo Fire, Captain Clegg (complete with film dialogue) and Kaleidoscope Of Desire, with cellos on The Caravan, making for one of the band's better Mellotron efforts.
+Jennings adds Mellotron strings to opener Voodoo Fire, Captain Clegg (complete with film dialogue) and Kaleidoscope Of Desire, with cellos on The Caravan, making for one of the band's better Mellotron efforts.
 Incidentally, 2001's Endtyme was a stripped-back, keyboardless affair, while the following year's The VIIth Coming uses samples.

-Four years on from the sample-only The Garden of Unearthly Delights, Cathedral finally release their best work to date, 2010's double-disc The Guessing Game.
+Four years on from the sample-only The Garden of Unearthly Delights, Cathedral finally released their best work to date, 2010's double-disc The Guessing Game.
 Now, I have to own up to some personal interest here; the band hired my M400 for the recording, using it heavily, although that doesn't change my opinion of the actual music on offer.
 Well, the bulk of the sprawling set showcases an older, more mature Cathedral, material such as Funeral Of Dreams, Cats, Incense, Candles & Wine and the animal rights paean Requiem For The Voiceless sounding both like and unlike their earlier work.
 I'm not personally convinced by the overly-literal band history number Journey Into Jade, but the gorgeous title track makes up for any vague quibbles I may have.
-I've been assured that none of the extensive Mellotron use disappeared in the mix (not an uncommon occurrence, sadly), with distant choirs (and oboe?) on Immaculate Misconception, vibes, tubular bells, brass, string section and flutes on Funeral Of Dreams, phased strings on Death Of An Anarchist, strings and flutes on the title track, string section (?) on Cats, Incense, Candles & Wine, church organ on La Noche Del Buque Maldito, and what sounds like a strings/brass mix on The Running Man, all by the estimable Dave "Munch" Moore, excluding Jennings' contributions on the title track.
+I've been assured that none of the extensive Mellotron use disappeared in the mix (not an uncommon occurrence, sadly), with distant choirs (and oboe?) on Immaculate Misconception, vibes, tubular bells, brass, string section and flutes on Funeral Of Dreams, phased strings on Death Of An Anarchist, strings and flutes on the title track, string section (?) on Cats, Incense, Candles & Wine, church organ on La Noche Del Buque Maldito and what sounds like a strings/brass mix on The Running Man, all by the estimable Dave "Munch" Moore, excluding Jennings' contributions on the title track.
 This really is magnificent, chaps; supplying the machine with all five of my tape-frames seems to've inspired you to stretch out musically.
 Now reproduce it live...

 Cathedral seem to hover on the border of genuine affection for their influence(s) and pure pastiche, so it's rather difficult to know whether or not to recommend them, even to the dedicated Sabbath fan.
-There is some nice 'Tron work scattered throughout these releases, but I wouldn't exactly put them at the top of your 'must-have' Mellotron list, bar The Guessing Game.
+There is some nice Mellotron work scattered throughout these releases, but I wouldn't exactly put them at the top of your 'must-have' Mellotron list, bar The Guessing Game.

 albums